calicodes23/cali3192/README.md

 - 👑  I try to help other young women create their own spaces in tech.

 - 🌈  Queer Coders NYC

+🤔 I’m looking for help with being a better engineer and designing resilient systems

 - ⚡ Fun facts: I've lived in 5 major regions of the US and I love creating art in all mediums.